-The Group generates revenues from general services which include but not limited to tour operations, travel agency, airport handling, after-sales service and maintenance.
-Consideration received for these services is initially deferred, included in other liabilities and is recognised as revenue in the period when the service is performed.
+The Group generates revenues from general services which in \mathcal{L} but not limited to tour operations, travel agency, airport handling, after-sales service and maintenai i.e. Currideration received for these services is initially deferred, included in other liabilities and is recreation as recurring the period when the service is performed.